We are transitioning to a 15-minute electricity market

 Is the change mandatory for all customers?

 Yes.
 Finland will transition to a 15-minute electricity market on October 1.
 Those of our customers whose product is fully or partially based on exchange pricing, will also have their contract switch to 15-minute pricing.
-Since the change acquires an update of the terms, this will happen no earlier than November 1.
+Since the change requires an update of our terms, this will happen no earlier than November 1.

 15-minute pricing affects the following consumer contracts: